MoonBoyMubarak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword displays teh number of lines that contain the patter bin in the file /etc/passwd 16-whatsnext displays lines containing the pattern root and 3 lines after them in file /etc/passwd 17-hidethisword displays the lines in teh files /etc/passwd that do not contain pattern bin
+15-countthatword displays teh number of lines that contain the patter bin in the file /etc/passwd 16-whatsnext displays lines containing the pattern root and 3 lines after them in file /etc/passwd 17-hidethisword displays the lines in teh files /etc/passwd that do not contain pattern bin 18-letteronly displays all lines of the files /etc/ssh_config starting with a letter